The goal of Amateur Radio contesting is to contact as many stations as possible during the contest period.

 - Only certain operating configurations can be used.
 You may have to choose a “class” of operation such as a single operator using low power.

-The best way to keep track of contest activity is by becoming an ARRL member.
-As a member you’ll receive QST magazine each month.
-In every issue you’ll find “Contest Corral,” a comprehensive list of upcoming contests, both ARRL and otherwise.
-The ARRL even offers an e-mail newsletter called the Contest Update.
-Last, but certainly not least, the ARRL publishes a bimonthly magazine devoted exclusively to the joys of contesting: the National Contest Journal (NCJ).
+The best way to keep track of contest activity is through QST magazine each month.
+In every issue you’ll find “Contest Corral,” a comprehensive list of upcoming contests.
+The ARRL also offers an e-mail newsletter called the Contest Update and a bimonthly magazine, National Contest Journal (NCJ).

 You can keep a contest log on paper and submit the paper log at the end of the competition.
 Most contesters, however, do their logging by computer.
-Frankly, computer logging is much easier than paper logging.
 The computer keeps track of the time, score and much more.

-Your computer will also help you avoid the dreaded dupe—the duplicate contact.
-Depending on the rules of the contest, you may only be allowed to contact a particular station once on a given band.
-For instance…
+Your computer will also help you avoid duplicate contacts.
+Depending on the rules of the contest, you may only be allowed to contact a particular station once on a given band:

 WB8IMY contacts K1RO on 40 meters at 0100 UTC.
 Score = 1 point